RuthTSobande/alx-higher_level_programming/0x00-python-hello_world/README.md

 - All your scripts should be exactly two lines long (wc -l file should print 2)
 - All your files should end with a new line
 - The first line of all your files should be exactly #!/bin/bash
-- All your files should be executable
+- All your files must be executable

 ## C Scripts
 - Allowed editors: vi, vim, emacs